day8/re-frame/docs/Subscribing-To-External-Data.md

    whatever way makes sense.
 Maybe it does nothing more than to `assoc` into an `app-db` path, or maybe this is a rethinkdb changefeed subscription and your event handler will have to collate the newly arriving data with what has previously been returned.
-Do what needs to be done in that event handler, so that the right data to be put into the right path.
+Do what needs to be done in that event handler, so that the right data will be put into the right path.

 3. We use Reagent's `make-reaction` function to create a reaction which will return that known, particular path within `app-db` where the query results are to be placed.